chien021091/aws-pro/SSM State Manager.md

 - The state manager associations applies the configuration as soon as the instance is detected, ensuring the new instances are configured correctly upon launch

 Attention:
 "desired operating system configurationn, general configuration": can include more than patching, software settings, file configurations

+- apply the configuration baseline automatic and persistent when a new instance created